The fourth largest university in the Philadelphia region.

-Music has been taught at the University since its founding in 1871, and today is among only 100 in the United States, including Curtis and Juilliard, with "all-Steinway" designation.
+Music has been taught at the University since its founding in 1871.
+Today, West Chester is among only 125 colleges and universities in the United States with “all-Steinway” designation.

-Top 100 Best Values in Public Colleges & Universities, Kiplingerís Personal Finance
+Top 100 Best Values in Public Colleges & Universities, Kiplinger’s Personal Finance

-2010 The Community Engagement Classification for curricular Engagement and Outreach and Partnerships, The Carnegie Foundation
+The Community Engagement Classification for Curricular Engagement and Outreach and Partnerships, The Carnegie Foundation (2010)

 2005 - 2014 President's Higher Education Community Service Honor Roll, Corporation for National & Community Service